alisaifee/coredis/docs/source/compatibility.rst

 APPEND
 ******

-Append a value to a key
+Appends a string to the value of a key.
+Creates the key if it doesn't exist.

 - Documentation: `APPEND <https://redis.io/commands/append>`_
 - Implementation: :meth:`~coredis.Redis.append`